dell/karavi-observability/docs/GETTING_STARTED_GUIDE.md

 #### Sample Grafana Deployment

-If new Grafana instance is needed, one way to deploy it into your system is summarized below:
+If a new Grafana instance is needed, one way to deploy it into your system is summarized below:

 <details>
    <summary>Create ConfigMap</summary>